-Russian student Mikhail Panasiuk decided to join EDHEC’s European Apprenticeship track.
+Russian student Mikhail Panasiuk decided to join EDHEC’s Apprenticeship track.
 He tells us all about his choice and aspirations.

 Written on 02 December 2019.